bruceho293/CAD-USD-Prediction/README.md

 + data_set_1_non_negative
 + data_set_2_non_negative

-Drawback:
+Drawbacks:
-+ The network seem to be only capable of predicting the absolute value of the dollar change; therefore does not specify if the dollar will increase of decrease.
++ The network seems to be only capable of predicting the absolute value of the dollar change; therefore does not specify if the dollar will increase or decrease.